nubenetes/awesome-kubernetes/docs/devsecops.md

 ### SOPS for Kubernetes
 - [dev.to: Manage your secrets in Git with SOPS for Kubernetes 🌟](https://dev.to/stack-labs/manage-your-secrets-in-git-with-sops-for-kubernetes-57me)

+### AKS Secrets
+- [==mehighlow.medium.com: Hardened-AKS/Secrets==](https://mehighlow.medium.com/hardened-aks-secrets-82351c43eac4) Commonly, an application requires access to data and, usually, such access must be restricted.
+So, you need to provide your pod/deployment/replicaSet/DaemonSet with secrets.
+Learn how you can do so in AKS

 ### Kapitan
 - [Kapitan: Generic templated configuration management for Kubernetes, Terraform and other things](https://kapitan.dev)